Deep Visual Odometry with Events and Frames: Experiments

 \subsection{Effects of RAMP blocks}

-We start by analyzing the individual contribution of RAMP-VO modules on the TartanAir \cite{TartanAir} dataset.
-In this section, we adopt the evaluation protocol in ~\cite{dpvo}, which analyzes the percentage of sequences from the TartanAir test set below a given absolute trajectory error threshold, producing plots like the one in Fig.~\ref{fig:roc}.
+We start by analyzing the individual contribution of RAMP-VO modules and input modalities on the TartanAir \cite{tartan_air} test set.
+In this section, we adopt the evaluation protocol in~\cite{dpvo}, which analyzes the percentage of sequences from the TartanAir test set below a given absolute trajectory error threshold, producing plots like the one in Fig.~\ref{fig:roc}.
 This is done to discount the effect of individual diverging sequences, which report abnormally high trajectory errors, and would skew the average.
+We use 5000 different thresholds equally spaced between an ATE[m] of 0 to 1.
 We summarize the results by computing the the area under the curve (AUC), and use it to compare between ablations.

-\textbf{Results:} From the compared methods, DPVO+events has the lowest performance with an AUC of 0.56, followed by the baseline with a RAM-Net-like encoder with 0.64.
-Our single-scale RAMP-VO has an AUC of 0.71, a 11\% increase over the RAM-Net encoder, despite RAM-Net using multiple scales.
-Transitioning to the multi-scale variant of RAMP-VO, we achieve an AUC of 0.78, which improves by 22\% on the RAM-Net encoder.
-Finally, we analyze the impact of using pose forecasting for initializing the camera pose before performing bundle adjustment.
-Adding pose forecasting improves the AUC to 0.84.
+\textbf{Results:} From Figure \ref{fig:roc} (a), DPVO+events has the lowest performance among the methods we tested (AUC of $0.56$), highlighting that a trivial event-image fusion is not sufficient to exploit events.
+Moreover, our RAMP-VO encoder in synchronous mode outperforms the baseline that uses RAM-Net both when we use multiple scales, as in RAM-Net, but also when just one scale is used.
+The single-scale RAMP-VO (AUC of $0.71$) achieves a 11\% increase over the RAM-Net encoder (AUC $0.64$), while the multi-scale version (AUC $0.81$) improves by 27\% over RAM-Net.
+When events are processed asynchronously, using $M=250000$, the performance increases even more, reaching a $0.85$ AUC and a 33\% improvement.

+In Figure \ref{fig:roc} (b), we further analyze the performance of RAMP-VO using asynchronous images and events while varying the number of events $M$ from 100000 to 750000.
+Although RAMP-VO is trained with synchronized events stacks and frames, it demonstrates consistent performance with asynchronous data.
+Notably, as the event sequence's discretization becomes finer (i.e., smaller $M$ values), performance improves, peaking at $M=250,000$, where it achieves a $5\%$ improvement compared to synchronous event feeding.

+\textbf{Low Framerate VO:} In this section, we demonstrate that our method is not only able of asynchronous processing, but it can also cope with frames provided at very low rates.
+Since our RAMP encoders build sensor-agnostic features, we can exploit the faster data stream, i.e., event voxels, to keep the feature embedding updated, and generate a consistent pose.

+To test this capability, we design an experiment on the \emph{carwelding hard p003} and \emph{carwelding easy p007} sequences of the TartanAir, where we artificially reduce the framerate of the images, subsampling them, but keeping event stacks fixed at 20 Hz.
+We then evaluate the trajectory error against ground truth poses at 20 Hz for DPVO+events, RAMP-VO, and RAMP-VO with RAM-Net-like encoder, and report the results in Fig.~\ref{fig:roc} (c).
+Our RAMP encoder consistently outperforms the baselines, including the RAM-Net-like encoder, indicating its superior performance on asynchronous data.